Equity release frequently asked questions

 Your equity release adviser will give you a personalised illustration of how your lifetime mortgage will work, and that’ll show you any fees you need to pay.
 You can also get a copy of our equity release Tariff of Charges from your equity release adviser, by visiting www.aviva.co.uk/adviser/documents/view/pf01459c.pdf, or calling 0800 141 3493.

-Can I take out more later?
+Can I borrow more later?

 You might be able to borrow more later if your home goes up in value or you don’t borrow the full amount that’s available to you at the start, subject to our lending conditions at the time.
-The interest rate is calculated on any extra amount that’s released when we get your application.
+A new interest rate is calculated on any extra amount that’s released when we get your application.

 Do I still own my own home?